 The YMCA International Services is a “front lines” care provider and advocate for refugees, recent immigrants, and victims of human trafficking.
 Our team spends time with key leaders in this organization and joins them in serving the voiceless and vulnerable.
 Through in-depth conversations with people of various worldviews, the team learns to recognize the difference between preconceived ideas and the truth about these marginalized groups--and provides a living testimony of who Jesus really is.

-God is using ESEPA Bible College and Seminary to equip Costa Rican pastors and missionaries for sound biblical teaching and vibrant ministry to their communities.
+God is using Campamento Casa Vido to equip Costa Rican pastors and missionaries for sound biblical teaching and vibrant ministry to their communities.
 Our team works shoulder-to-shoulder with these passionate ministers, participating with them in evangelism, construction, children’s outreach, and prayer services.
-Our team experiences and joins the amazing movement of God in Latin America, building lasting relationships in the body of Christ, and providing encouragement and support to ongoing ministries that strengthen the Costa Rican church and impact the the city of San Jose.
+Our team experiences and joins the amazing movement of God in Latin America, building lasting relationships in the body of Christ, and providing encouragement and support to ongoing ministries that strengthen the Costa Rican church and transform the communities in Costa Rica.

 While the Pro-Life message and care services are well-established in the United States, in the Bahamas the Church is virtually silent on sexuality, and abortion is seemingly the only answer for couples facing crisis pregnancies.
-The Bahamas Godparent Center seeks to “help God's people discover the life saving, death defying, soul satisfying, and God glorifying power of neighborly love” by providing counseling and support before, during, and after unexpected pregnancies.
+The Bahamas Godparent Center seeks to “help God's people discover the life-saving, death-defying, soul-satisfying, and God-glorifying power of neighborly love” by providing counseling and support before, during, and after unexpected pregnancies.
 Our team will be joining in this groundbreaking story, helping the Godparent Center to grow and sharing biblical truth about sexuality in schools.

-As an extension of their discipleship mission, Source of Light - Follow the Source ministers to Jamaicans that have been separated from their families, welcoming them into the family of God full of unconditional love and acceptance.
+As an extension of their discipleship mission, Source of Light, Follow the Source ministers to Jamaicans that have been separated from their families, welcoming them into the family of God full of unconditional love and acceptance.
 Our team visits a juvenile detention home, and an overwhelmed infirmary filled with senior citizens whose families cannot afford to support them.
 Our team’s focus is giving them hope, care, and love through the gospel.

 Word for the World reaches out to the marginalized in Indian society--lepers, villagers, slum-dwellers, and children with disabilities.
 We work alongside Indian missionaries in Chennai, Mumbai, and Madurai to teach the Bible, pray for the sick, encourage believers, and learn how to live the gospel.
 Team members can work in a slum school doing morning devotions and experiencing classroom teaching; in youth and senior homes, sharing testimonies, leading songs, and teaching from Scripture; or with local churches in village ministry to outcasts and lepers.